PowerPoint is an industry standard for creating presentations for good reason: it's got enough tools to easily create professional presentations.

 Tips for Making Great Slide Layouts

-What are the elements that make for a great slide layout?
+What are the elements that make for a great PowerPoint layout?
 We've all sat through too many presentations with crowded, confusing slides.

-Not all slide layouts are created equally.
+Not all slide layouts in PowerPoint are created equally.
 Here are my top tips for great slide layouts:

 - Above all, limit the number of items included on a slide layout.
 You want to focus on a few key bullet points or media to remain readable.